s3664099/PrayerOrder/readme.md

    v1.0
    Group
    - Also lists the group name at the top - button can display/hide memebers -
-   - Add Bar to display the group name (and the return button will be here)
    - when select sets variable for a group
    - Search invites people to group
    - User gets message (appears at top) inviting them to join group